deadtrickster/cl-statsd/README.md

 - `guage (key value &key (rate) (client *client*))`
 - `set (key value &key (rate) (client *client*))`

+Sampling rate can be controlled using `*random-range*` parameter (default is 100).
+If set to 0 turns off sampling completely (equivalent of constant rate 1)

 ## Error handling
 By default all errors simply ignored.
 You can customize this behaviour by providing :error-handler strategy: